Guidance for food establishments concerning construction materials and packaging materials and non-food chemicals

 On this page

-Food establishments are responsible for demonstrating to CFIA inspectors that the construction materials, packaging materials and non-food chemicals used in their facilities are safe and suitable for their intended use.
+Food businesses are responsible for ensuring that the construction materials, packaging materials and non-food chemicals used in their facilities are safe and suitable for their intended use.
 This is an essential part of good manufacturing practices to prevent the contamination or adulteration of food products from these materials.
-Food establishments are also required to meet all applicable regulatory requirements, including Division 23 of Food and Drug Regulations for packaging materials and Section 4(1) of the Food and Drugs Act for non-food chemicals.
+Food businesses are also required to meet all applicable regulatory requirements of the Food and Drugs Act, the Food and Drug Regulations and the Safe food for Canadians Act and Regulations.